Obsidio is a Rosenman Innovator company.

 “Obsidio will deploy these funds to advance the gel embolic material into pilot trials to address applications in peripheral, neurovascular, and tumor embolization and enhance the performance of the biomaterial,” said Dr. Ehsan Jabbarzadeh, Obsidio’s Chief Executive Officer.
 “Today, there is a major gap in the standard of care, including high rebleeding rates, non-target embolization, unpredictable economics, and most importantly, dependence on patients’ ability to clot.
 Our technology provides a significant opportunity to advance the embolization industry and improve patient outcomes.”

 Obsidio is developing a shear-thinning biomaterial that has significant advantages over existing products for transcatheter intravascular embolization.
-Deploying the biomaterial is a minimally invasive procedure used to control bleeding, close off vessels supplying blood to a tumor, eliminate abnormal connections between arteries and veins, and treat aneurysms.
-“This shear-thinning biomaterial is also easy to use and will cut down procedure-time and radiation exposure to the patient and operator, enhancing the over-all physician experience,” said Dr. Rahmi Oklu, an interventional radiologist and the Chief Medical Officer of Obsidio.
+Deploying the biomaterial is a minimally invasive procedure used to control bleeding, occlude vessels supplying blood to a tumor, eliminate abnormal connections between arteries and veins, and treat aneurysms.
+“This shear-thinning biomaterial is also easy to use and will cut down procedure-time and radiation exposure to the patient and operator, enhancing the overall physician experience,” said Dr. Rahmi Oklu, a vascular interventional radiologist and the Chief Medical Officer of Obsidio.

 Obsidio’s embolization material can be used for a broad range of indications, is injectable via a wide range of catheters, is compatible with most imaging techniques, and will be available off-the-shelf, eliminating the inventory costs associated with embolic devices such as coils used today.

 Obsidio Inc. is a venture capital-funded medical device startup dedicated to the research, development, and commercialization of breakthrough embolotherapy products. http://obsidiomed.com